Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Scenarios of exotic energy

 \subsection{Hawking radiation of PBHs}

 The exotic energy can also be injected into the \ac{IGM} via the Hawking radiation of \acp{PBH} \cite{Hawking:1971ei}.
-In this work, we focus on \acp{PBH} within the mass regime of $\sim10^{15}-10^{18}$\,g.
-We further consider the emission products in the form of photons and electron-positron pairs, since the exotic energy is deposited into the \ac{IGM} primarily via them \cite{Cang:2021owu,Saha:2021pqf,Mena:2019nhm}.
-We have their energy per unit volume per unit temporal interval as
+In this work, we focus on \acp{PBH} within the mass regime of $\sim10^{15}-10^{18}$\,g. {This mass range is of particular interest because \acp{PBH} within it could constitute a significant fraction of \ac{DM} while evading existing constraints. \acp{PBH} in this mass range have not yet evaporated, and their Hawking radiation is potentially detectable, contributing to the exotic energy injection into the \ac{IGM}.} In this work, we consider the emission products in the form of photons and electron-positron pairs, since the exotic energy is deposited into the \ac{IGM} primarily via these particles \cite{Cang:2021owu,Saha:2021pqf,Mena:2019nhm}.